 Cost effectiveness is associated with using the minimum resources required to achieve the desired impact and reducing the cost for beneficiaries.

 Incentive compatibility ensures that a program is providing incentives for persons of working age to work and invest in human capital of their family members.
-It also requires that administrative staff has the incentives to serve the beneficiaries.
+It also requires that administrative staff has the incentives to serve the beneficiaries and for employers to fulfill their obligations vis-à-vis their employees.

 Appropriateness means that the design of a SA-CT program reflects societal values and economic constraints.
 It also means having sufficient financing to deliver expected results.